davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

   thumbnail: ./mac-finder.svg
 ---

-# 25 Finder tips & tricks to speed up your workflow
+# 25 Finder tactics & tips to speed up your workflow

 ## Intro

 The Mac Finder is strangely named, as to actually _find_ things Apple invented Spotlight, perhaps acknowledging that as a piece of software, it has its shortcomings (ironically, as too does Spotlight!).

-However, there are some hidden gems and tricks which make it suck _a lot_ less, so read on and I'll share this buried treasure with you.
+However, there are some hidden gems which make it bearable, so read on and I'll share this buried treasure with you.

-## Strategies
+## Tactics

 Coming from Windows with its File Explorer, to Mac with its Finder, was especially galling; it took me years to accept Apple's way of doing things and develop strategies to make managing files on the Mac not a total freaking shit show.